MicrosoftDocs/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 - Azure Active Directory (Azure AD) is the directory service for Office 365.
 The unified audit log contains user, group, application, domain, and directory activities performed in the Microsoft 365 admin center or in the in Azure management portal.
 For a complete list of Azure AD events, see [Azure Active Directory Audit Report Events](https://go.microsoft.com/fwlink/p/?LinkID=616549).

 - Exchange Online audit logs consist of two types of events: Exchange admin events (actions taken by administrators) and mailbox events (actions taken by users on mailboxes).
-Note that mailbox auditing isn't enabled by default.
+Note that mailbox auditing isn't enabled by default and not all activities are audited.
 It must be enable for each user mailbox before mailbox events can be searched for in the Office 365 audit log.
 For more information about mailbox auditing and the mailbox auditing actions that are logged, see [Enable mailbox auditing in Office 365](enable-mailbox-auditing.md).

 - Audit logging for Power BI isn't enabled by default.
 To search for Power BI activities in the Office 365 audit log, you have to enable auditing in the Power BI admin portal.
 For instructions, see the "Audit logs" section in [Power BI admin portal](https://docs.microsoft.com/power-bi/service-admin-portal#audit-logs).